skrub-data/skrub/CONTRIBUTING.rst

 of 1 to 3 reviews depending on the size of the change before we consider merging the PR.

-Please be mindful that maintainers are volunteers, so review times may vary.

 Building the documentation
 --------------------------